Lemx5/UserBotAi/README.md

 Link your repository to Render.
 It will recognize the render.yml and initiate the deployment.

 ### 💡 Usage
-1. Send a message beginning with a . (dot) to the bot.
+Send any message prefixed with a . to activate the bot.
+For instance:

 ```javascript
 .Hello
 ```
-2. Wait for the bot to respond with the generated text.
+The bot will then modify the message, showcasing the generated content based on the prompt "Hello".

+### 🤝 Contributions
+All contributions are welcome!
+Before proposing a significant change, kindly open an issue to discuss your ideas.
+Pull requests can be made directly to the main branch.